-My client was Tiffany St James from Stimulation; you can read a full biography of Tiffany here, but in a nutshell she’s the lead Social Media trainer for Channel 4, is retained by Microsoft and developed the digital training strategy for the UK Government.
+My client was Tiffany St James from Stimulation.
+Tiffany is the lead Social Media trainer for Channel 4, is retained by Microsoft and developed the digital training strategy for the UK Government.

 Tiffany had been tasked by one of the integrated communication sponsors to amplify their onsite social media presence and had asked me to come in and assist her.
 I’d worked for Tiffany on previous projects after being referred to her by Steve Ward from Cloud Nine Recruitment who followed me on Twitter – incredibly I hadn’t even met Steve when he recommended me, but he could see by my tweets that I knew what I was doing social media-wise.